Leeds news: EFL to continue Leeds United 'spygate' investigation | Goal.com

 | Marcelo Bielsa: "What I have done is not illegal.
 We can discuss it, it's not seen as a good thing, but it's not a violation of the law.
 I know that not everything that is legal is right to do."— Leeds United (@LUFC) January 16, 2019

-The EFL had previously asked Leeds to explain their actions over the incident, which caused rage with Derby manager Frank Lampard, despite Bielsa apologising to the former Chelsea man.
+Bielsa was widely criticised for his approach to 'spygate' and 11 clubs contacted the EFL over the incident, inlcuding Derby.

+At the time their irate manager Frank Lampard believed the club should be disciplined, despite Bielsa's admission.

-“It wasn't an apology, it was an admission," he told reporters.
+“It wasn't an apology, it was an admission," Lampard told reporters.
 "It wasn't peeking over a fence, it was on hands and knees with pliers in hand.

 "Now it is about how much the League or FA decide they want to stop what happened going forward – or if they don't.
 Maybe other clubs will copy it if it is not dealt with.”